-- They will monitor the Behaviour Policy; - They will make the ultimate decision on any permanent exclusion following the Suffolk County Council Guidance.
-There are 2 kinds of exclusion fixed period (suspended) and permanent (expulsion or expelled).
+- Monitor the Behaviour Policy; - Make the ultimate decision on any permanent exclusion following the Suffolk County Council Guidance.
+There are 2 kinds of exclusion fixed period (suspended) and permanent (expulsion or expelled). - Ensure that our expectations and strategies are known and understood by staff, governors, parents and carers and children (in an age-appropriate explanation).